 Throughout the school, pupils are encouraged to explore science and learn about the world around them.

-From studying the changing seasons during the year in Class 1 through to the world of astronomy in Class 7, the elements of simple scientific concepts are introduced to all.
+From studying the changing seasons during the year in Reception through to the world of astronomy in Year 6, the elements of simple scientific concepts are introduced to all.
 The aim is to encourage children to observe what they see around them and question the workings of their own surroundings

 The teaching of science is broken down into five main sections: nature, chemistry, physics, biology and astronomy.
 These elements are gradually seen to merge into one another and children are able to see how these interrelations occur within their daily lives, often relating their understanding to areas from their design technology lessons.